 In Spring, 2007 Ken Denmead joined GeekDad as a contributor, and went to town writing and building the blog.
 By October of 2007, Chris asked Ken to take over the blog and run it as he saw fit.

-Since that time, GeekDad has grown from 70,000 pageviews a month to 2MM pageviews a month, and maintains a contributorship of over 30 geeky parents from all walks of life and all over the world.
+Since that time, GeekDad has grown has reached millions of people, and maintains a contributorship of over geeky parents from all walks of life and all over the world.
 It has spawned three popular books (including a New York Times bestseller), and a companion site: GeekMom.com.